GIA FUND (GIA)

 TAUBER FUND FOR ANIMALS (TFA)

-As we approach the end of 2025 we want to remind all our partner hospitals that there are still Tauber funds available for use.
+We are excited to announce that our TFA has been funded again this year.
 Access to these funds is on a first come, first serve basis and is earmarked for higher-cost cases, with a maximum of $4,000/case and a hospital maximum of $10,000/year.
 The TFA match requirement is a minimum of 25%.
 Our case criteria are the same for all SFAfA cases.
-There must be a likely good prognosis, the client is facing extreme financial hardship, there is a possibility of euthanasia or surrender or there is a severe compromise of quality of life.
 If you have any questions about whether a case meets our criteria, please feel free to reach out anytime.
-Please check our website for the fund balance before offering a Tauber grant to a client.
+As the Tauber funds are utilized quickly, please check our website for the fund balance before offering a Tauber grant to a client.

 “Iris” is a 6 year old torti who ingested a string foreign body.
 She was seen on emergency at our member hospital VEG in Larkspur in September.
 The cost to surgically remove the foreign body was more than her mom could afford.